 (+) Favourable demographics

 Turkey’s relatively well-educated working-age population will continue to grow in the medium-term, which boosts potential economic growth and limits ageing-related public spending increases.

 (-) Vulnerable external position

-Turkey’s high current account deficit (7.9% of GDP in 2013) and relatively low level of foreign exchange reserves expose the country to a deterioration of external financing conditions and a sudden reduction of capital inflows.
+Turkey’s high current account deficit (5.8% of GDP in 2014) and relatively low level of foreign exchange reserves make the country vulnerable to a deterioration of external financing conditions and a sudden reduction of capital inflows.

 (-) Domestic and external political tensions

 Turkey’s politics and society are characterized by deep polarization between secular and religiously-conservative groups, leading to a preference for confrontation rather than co-operation that at times results in violent protests.
 The still unresolved conflict with Kurdish separatists and Turkey’s proximity to the civil war in Syria also add to political risk.

 1. Lira depreciates strongly amid investor concerns about the direction of economic policy